devtechie/DataEng/README.md

 # DataEng
-This repo will contain code for data engineering projects
+This repo will contain code snippets for data engineering projects